mojo718/project2_group3/README.md

 - Intuitive Dashboard Upon logging in, you will be greeted with an intuitive dashboard designed for easy navigation and lineup management.
 - Create and Manage Lineups: Create a new lineup for an upcoming game effortlessly.
-  Select players from your roster and assign them positions in the field and batting order with just a few clicks.
+  Select players from your roster and batting order with just a few clicks.
-- Edit Existing Lineups: Easily make changes to player positions or batting order in existing lineups as needed.
+- Edit Existing Lineups: Easily make changes to batting order in existing lineups as needed.
 Adapt to game situations or player performance with flexibility.
 - Save and Reuse Lineups: Save time by saving and reusing lineups for recurring opponents or specific game situations.
 Streamline your lineup management process with this convenient feature.
-- Player Statistics and Performance History: Gain insights into detailed player statistics and performance history within the app.
-Make informed lineup decisions based on data and past performance.
-- Collaboration and Feedback: Share lineups with assistant coaches or team members for collaboration and feedback.
-Enhance teamwork and coordination for better game strategies.

 eLineup Manager empowers baseball coaches and managers with the tools they need to optimize their teams lineup, leading to improved performance and strategic success on the field.